Karma to Burn: New lineup and releases (2012–2020)

 Evan Devine of Morgantown metal band Ancient Shores filled in on drums for Karma to Burn during their 2012 European tour and became a full-time member after.

 Their album Arch Stanton was released in 2014 on FABA/Deepdive Records.
 It featured the duo of Mecum and Devine, with Mecum taking up guitar and bass duties after the departure of Mullins.

 The Karma to Burn EP, Mountain Czar, was released in 2016.
 The release introduced Eric Clutter as full-time bassist.

 A split compilation album, Karma to Burn / Sons of Alpha Centauri was released in 2017.

 Mecum's death and legacy (2021–present)

 Guitarist Will Mecum died on April 29, 2021, after sustaining traumatic head injuries in an accidental fall.
 As of the time of his death, he was the last remaining founding member in the lineup of the band.

 Following the news, former bassist Rich Mullins announced plans to release one last Karma to Burn album, consisting of unreleased material recorded by the band's original lineup.
-The compilation album, titled Thee Rabbit Hole, was released the same year.
+The compilation album Thee Rabbit Hole was released the same year.

 The band has continued to remain active on social media since Mecum's passing.
 Much of the band's discography has been repressed by Heavy Psych Sounds Records, with each reissue being dedicated to the memory of Mecum.